episub/episub-typescript-base/README.md

 # Episub Typescript Base

-This is a bootstrap repo designed to formalise the recommended way to build client side applications at Episub.
+This is a bootstrap repo designed to formalise the recommended way to build single page client side applications at Episub.

 ## Adding new packages